rocketacademy/bootcamp-docs/algorithms-new/intro-to-algorithm-problem-sets.md

 To maximise chances of success in DS&A interviews, always review and understand solutions after attempting each problem.
 Commit the strategies to memory, because there is a good chance we will encounter a similar problem in the future.
 There are a finite number of patterns in DS&A problems, and even fewer for common DS&A problems used in interviews.
 We will cover a majority of these common patterns in Coding Bootcamp's DS&A curriculum.
 If the platform you are using does not provide a solution for a given problem, Google almost always will have one.

-Past students have found the spaced-repetition flashcard software [Anki](https://apps.ankiweb.net/) helpful in revising and keeping warm on DS&A concepts during and after RA's bootcamp.
+Past students have found the spaced-repetition flashcard software [Anki](https://apps.ankiweb.net/) helpful in revising and keeping warm on DS&A concepts during and after Rocket's bootcamp.
 They would store problems and solutions in flashcards to revise them periodically.

 ## Tips

 ### Useful Python List Syntax

-### Basic Python list methods: [https://www.w3schools.com/python/python\_arrays.asp](https://www.w3schools.com/python/python_arrays.asp)
+### Basic Python list methods: [https://www.w3schools.com/python/python_arrays.asp](https://www.w3schools.com/python/python_arrays.asp)

 ### Python list slice syntax: [https://stackoverflow.com/a/509295](https://stackoverflow.com/a/509295)